annomroot/r-mail/README.md

         * hostmaster@domain
         * admin@domain

-    => YOU'RE SOLOLY RESPONSIBLE WHAT YOU'RE DOING WITH THIS.
+    => YOU ARE SOLELY RESPONSIBLE FOR EVERY ACTIONS.
     => WE DO NOT TAKE ANY RESPONSIBILITY REGARDING THE USE OF THIS R-MAIL.

 =--[ MORE ]--------------------------------------------=